 Nights and Weekends

 If your child has an urgent issue weekdays after 5:00 pm, weekends or holidays, please call Acute Care at 203-432-0123.
 The Acute Care staff will contact the on-call pediatrician if necessary.
-The on-call pediatrician is available in-house to see patients with acute problems from 11:00 am until 2:30 pm on weekends and holidays.
+A peditric clinician is available in Acute Care to see patients with acute problems from 9:00 am to 4:00 pm on Saturdays and 11:00 am to 3:00 pm on Sundays and holidays.

 Please refrain from calling after hours for routine issues that can be better handled when the department is open.
 Questions about prescription refills, referrals, claims, and other non-urgent problems are best addressed during normal business hours.

 When making routine well-child appointments, you are free to choose an individual physician or nurse practitioner as your child’s primary care clinician.
 We ask that you call Member Services (203-432-0246) shortly after your child is enrolled to let them know whom you have chosen.
 If you have no preference, your child will be automatically assigned to a clinician with availability.

 We follow the American Academy of Pediatrics recommended visit schedule for well-child care.
 Newborns are typically seen 1–3 days after hospital discharge, and then again at 2 weeks old.
 Subsequent appointments occur at 2, 4, 6, 9, 12, 15, 18, and 24 months old.
 We then recommend yearly visits through adolescence.
 Additional visits may be necessary if any special needs arise.

 We encourage you to schedule routine visits as far in advance as possible so that your child will be able to see his or her chosen primary care clinician.